manticoresoftware/manticoresearch/manual/Adding_data_from_external_storages/Plain_indexes_creation.md

 ```shell
 sudo -u manticore indexer ...
 ```

+If you are running `searchd` (Manticore Search server) differently you might need to omit `sudo -u manticore`, just make sure that the user under which your `searchd` instance is running has read/write permissions to your indexes that you generate using `indexer`.

 Essentially you would list the different possible indexes (that you would later make available to search) in `manticore.conf`, so when calling `indexer`, as a minimum you need to be telling it what index (or indexes) you want to index.
 If `manticore.conf` contained details on 2 indexes, `mybigindex` and `mysmallindex`, you could do the following: